i

 Five Japanese terms that identify each step of the process are referred to as “5S” in this context.
 The definitions of the five Ss are as follows:

 - Sort (Seiri): In this process, superfluous items are sorted and removed from the workplace.
-It facilitates the removal of clutter and makes the atmosphere more organised and effective.
+Thus, it facilitates the removal of clutter and makes the atmosphere more organised and effective.

 - Set in Order (Seiton): In this stage, the required materials are logically ordered and organised.
 Everything has a specific place, which makes it simpler to locate and use objects when needed.